jaywalnut310/Vector-Quantized-Autoencoders/README.md

 # Vector Quantized Autoencoders

+## WARNING: README is not written well currently.
+I'll clean it in a few weeks!

 Tensorflow implementation of [Theory and Experiments on Vector Quantized Autoencoders](https://arxiv.org/abs/1805.11063).

 By modifying configurations, you can use VQVAE instead of soft EM version VQA (modify bottleneck_kind to vq in [config.yml](config.yml))